XBLDev/RN_NodeJS_AWS_VideoMerge/README.md

 The problem with this flow is as stated above: different videos of different formats/FPS values/resolutions cannot be merged unless they are processed to have same properties.

+Comment, 30/10/2017, 6:47 pm:

+The backend now can download the file with the URL provided by the frontend, and use callback to tell frontend the download is success.
+But for now the downloaded files still are not readable when uploaded, so the backend cannot use the downloaded files to convert to a specific format.
+The format when uploading/downloading should be automatically created instead of hardcoded(ONGOING)

 Comment, 27/10/2017, 12:43 pm:

 Now once the uploading of user video is finished, it sends the upload URL to the Nodejs backend and use callback to get